 The Washington Square News, New York University

 The Washington Square News has been in consistent publication since the year 1973 and now boasts a circulation of 10,000 along with a readership of 40,000 online.
 Physical copies are published each Monday throughout the spring and fall semesters along with online editions coming every Tuesday through Thursday.
 There are some additional copies printed throughout summer as well.
-This paper was initially two different papers, the The Heights Daily News of the Bronx Campus and the The Washington Square Bulletin of the Washington Square Campus.
+This paper was initially two different papers, The Heights Daily News of the Bronx Campus and The Washington Square Bulletin of the Washington Square Campus.
 When New York University merged its two locations, these two papers became one.
-Former staff of the newspaper has gone on to work for huge publications and news outlets, such as Wall Street Journal, billboard.com, and ABC.
+Former staff of the newspaper has gone on to work for huge publications and news outlets, such as the Wall Street Journal, billboard.com, and ABC.

 What makes this paper so impressive is that it is entirely independent.
 The Washington Square News is entirely student-run and financially independent of the university.
 It has won awards from the New York State Press Association and the Associated Collegiate Press.
 Some of those awards that the paper and staff have gathered over the years include Overall Best Newspaper in 2004, and in 2009, Marc Beja and Adam Playford won 1st place in the category of Best News Story and were recognized by the Society of Professional Journalists for in-depth reporting.

 The Commonwealth Times, Virginia Commonwealth University